• Players: 2-5

 The 4 Legendary Pups are: Cerberus, Argos, Laika and Saurr, and they respectively take the highest seat of power (10) for each suit.

-The Underdog acts as a special catch-up card awarded to whatever player trails behind most in the game.
+The Underdog acts as a special catch-up card awarded in each round to the player with the fewest points.

 Each Pups Promo Pack also includes a rules card.